 Black Tupelo Leaves

-Maybe it's because of all those years of school through college and graduate work, but fall has always felt like a fresh beginning to me.
+Maybe it's because of all those years of school starting from elementary school and extending through college and graduate work, but fall has always felt like a fresh beginning to me.
 The cooler weather and break in humidity are gifts, but it's the changing light and the turning leaves that stir something artistic.
 In September, the sunlight somehow feels both warm and crisp, and the colors slowly deepen as the landscape begins its final display before winter.
-It's an inspiring season, and I often find myself wishing I had more time simply to sit and take it all in.
+It's an inspiring season, and I often find myself wishing I had more time simply to sit and take it in.

 That chance rarely comes, but I do collect leaves—small treasures gathered on walks to and from school with my children, during errands, or on quiet walks of my own.
 Each one offers its own palette of color, texture, and pattern, and often becomes the beginning of a new painting.